goodworkaround/AAD-Group-Writeback-Script/README.md

 $url | Set-Clipboard
 ```

 2. After granting admin consent as per the instructions from the script.
-Populate the four config settings:
+Populate the four config settings below with the values from the script:

   - AuthenticationMethod
   - ClientID